Abhinav's Dilemma

 Abhinav listened carefully.

 After school, his father came.
 Father made Abhinav wear a helmet.
-Abhinav said, “My teacher taught me this!”
-They started driving home.
+Abhinav was excited and said, “My teacher taught me this!”

-Abhinav asked, “Papa, why are we on the right side?”
+Suddenly Abhinav asked, “Papa, why are we on the right side?”

-Father said, “It is faster this way.”
+Father said, “We can go faster this way.”

 Father said, “No cars are coming.
 It is okay.”